vivekpandey1222/Documentation/S3 Plugin Object Storage  Backend Minio  Integrate with Redmine.md

 #   bucket:

 ```
-Now download dependency
+* **Now download dependency**
+* bundle install
+* rake redmine:plugins

 ```
 bundle install
 ```
 example
 root\@postgres-redmine:/usr/src/redmine# bundle install

-**-bundle:** Bundle is a tool used in Ruby programming to keep track of and manage the different pieces of code, called "gems," that a project depends on.
+**bundle:** Bundle is a tool used in Ruby programming to keep track of and manage the different pieces of code, called "gems," that a project depends on.

 Then run this command
 ```